 Pursuant to section 20.3.10 of the body of this Agreement, all of «Customer Name»’s Consumer-Owned Resources serving a Planned NLSL and/or an NLSL are listed below.

-End LOAD FOLLOWING template.
+END LOAD FOLLOWING template.

 Include in BLOCK and SLICE/BLOCK templates: